The Gilbert Arborescence Problem: Degree of Steiner points in Euclidean space

-\end{lemma} Note that in \eqref{ineq}, as well as in the sequel, the summation $\sum_{1\leq i<j\leq m}$ means that the sum is over all $m(m-1)/2$ pairs $(i,j)$ that satisfy $1\leq i<j\leq n$.
-We postpone the proof of the lemma. \begin{proof}[Proof of Theorem~\ref{degree3}] Suppose that a Steiner point of degree $m+1\geq 3$ exists.
+\begin{proof} Suppose that a Steiner point of degree $m+1\geq 3$ exists.
 We intend to show that $m+1=3$.
 Note that we do not only consider the case $m+1=4$, since it is \emph{a priori} possible that degree $4$ Steiner points don't exist, although degree $5$ points exist (although we don't have any examples, and it seems highly unlikely).

 By Corollary~\ref{cor} there exist vectors $v_1,\dots,v_m$ and numbers $t_1,\dots,t_m>0$ that satisfy \eqref{a}, \eqref{b} and \eqref{c}.
 Square \eqref{b}:

 Estimate $\ipr{v_i}{v_j}$ by applying \eqref{c} to $I=\{i,j\}$: